LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

     warped, invM
 end
 {% endhighlight %}
 We need to return the inverse matrix because it is needed for projecting text back on to the grid, which we will do in [part 5][conclusion].
-The function `get_perspective_matrix` is detailed in the <b>more detail</b> block below.
+The function `get_perspective_matrix` is detailed in the [more detail block](#more-detail-HomographyMatrix) below.

 I've built the `perspective_transform` function with the function composition notation of CoordinateTransformations.jl as follows:
 {%highlight julia %}